krinkir/docs-opmanual_developer/book/opmanual_developer/40_hw_benchmarking/07_hw_bm_procedure.md

 <minitoc/>

 ## Environment
+The environmental requirements are minimal.
+Use at minimum a 3x3 Loop without intersections.
+Ensure that the map is exclusively illuminated from the ceiling, block all light coming from the side.
+Use a dark, neutral surrounding for all tiles in order to no disturb the lane detection.

 ## Setup
 If a setup (especially the Duckiebot) is already prepared, **you might continue with the next chapter**.
 See <a class="only_number" href="#dw-setup"></a>. _Please mind that the hardware benchmark results aren't fully comparable, as the benchmark aims to compare different hardware setups using the same software._